Augmented Reality is no longer just a gimmick! We give you a glimpse of the future for this emerging technology.

 A furniture brochure that comes alive and an app that helps you do the food shopping are just very specific, targeted uses of a technology that, in principle, could become part of the way we go about all our daily tasks – no smartphone or webcam required.

 AR can play a huge role in presenting contextual information, similar to the heads-up-displays (HUDs) used by fighter pilots.
-It’s very much on Google's radar, as you can't have failed to notice from Google Glass.
+It's very much on Google's radar, as you can't have failed to notice from Google Glass.
 It's already out there, perched on the noses of early adopters through its early access Explorer programme that has been running in the US for a while and which has recently launched in the UK.

 But whatever your view on the pros and cons, the applications of technology like this for enhancement and genuine immersion – having information and communication channels fully integrated with your perception of the world, rather than a couple of steps removed via an app on your smartphone – is pretty exciting.

 Glass may be heralded by many as the next step in AR's evolution, and lamented by others as another way for Google to become ever more ubiquitous, but actually similar tech is already out there – a US company called Vuzix has various wraparound set of AR glasses on the market, which stream continuous video in front of your eyes using an LCD screen inside each lens.

 So what's next?
 Well, according to Babak Parviz glasses are already old news.
 He's already looking beyond that, working on integrating the power of AR into a pair of contact lenses using transparent electronic circuits and a miniature LED, and his work has taken him from the University of Washington in Seattle to Google, where he worked both on Glass and on Google's own contact lens project, and on to Amazon.